Vyral/base-template/_posts/2021-10-14-how-you-can-approach-everything-ready-to-learn.md

 **Be learning-based.**

 A learning-based individual is someone who has made the decision to constantly try and acquire knowledge so that they can achieve better outcomes.
-This can be done in business, athletics, in your relationships, and really any other area.&nbsp;
+This can be done in business, athletics, in your relationships, and really any other area.

 **Being learning-based means coming from the place where you realize that you don’t know everything** and that there is still more to learn for you to get to that next level.
 Think about what you can do this week to level up in your knowledge base and learning practices.